Cancer: a case study

 Alice’s tumor lay between the end of the small intestine and the first sharp turn in the bowel, where the ascending colon becomes the transverse colon.
 Surgery involved removal of the most of the ascending colon, followed by reconnection of the small intestine to the transverse colon.
 Alice could expect normal bowel function after this kind of surgery.

-section of the bowel and reconnection of the new ends.
+Colon resection surgery entails removal of the tumor-containing section of the bowel and reconnection of the new ends. |

-Cancers that are diagnosed as stage III or later require radiation
+Cancers that are diagnosed as stage III or later require radiation or drug treatment after removal to prevent or stop metastasis. |

 All drugs for treating and curing disease, including cancer, are based on a common strategy: find a chemical, signaling, or metabolic difference between disease organisms or diseased cells and the cells of the patient, and find an agent that will destroy cells exhibiting that difference.